 Note: If you’ve applied for a business card with Discover, TD Bank, or Capital One, the card account will show up on your personal credit report.

-Also, Capital One has been known to deny applications for personal cards if you already have 2+ credit cards with the bank.
-This isn’t a hard and fast rule, but if you’ve already got 2 personal Capital One cards you’re much less likely to be approved for a new one.
+Also, Capital One has been known to deny applications for personal cards if you already have two or more credit cards with the bank.
+This isn’t a hard and fast rule, but if you’ve already got two personal Capital One cards you’re much less likely to be approved for a new one.

-If you get a denial, it can’t hurt to give Capital One application services a call at 800-625-7866.
+If you get a denial, it can’t hurt your Capital One approval odds to contact application services at 800-625-7866.
 I’ve done this in past with other banks when my application was pending and had success answering just a few questions and getting the application approved.

 Personally, I haven’t had success getting Capital One to reverse a denial, but then again, I’ve only tried once.
 So it’s a small sample size.
 If you’ve had success or failure in getting Capital One to change their decision on a card application let me know in the comments.

 If you’re applying for a business card be prepared with documentation which could include proof of address, invoices, or tax returns.
-For more tips on how to handle a bank credit card reconsideration call, check out this post.
+For more tips on how to handle a bank credit card reconsideration call, read our post on credit card reconsideration.

 Have you had trouble (or success) in getting approved for a Capital One credit card?
 If so, I’d love to hear about your experience in the comments.

-Want more tips & tricks on how to earn miles and points?
+If you want more tips & tricks to earning miles and points?
 Then subscribe to our daily newsletter and get them sent straight to your inbox.